GSA/fedramp-gov/_posts/2023-07-13-rev5-approach-to-sc8-protecting-data-in-transit.md

 	<div class="grid-container " style="padding: 2rem 0" >
 		<div class="full-row grid-row">
 			<div class="full-col desktop:grid-col-12">
-<b>Question:</b> If an IaaS complies with the requirements of the CAA, how can a platform as a service (PaaS)/ software as a service (SaaS) leverage that compliance for confidentiality of their data, assuming they would?
-What are the limits?
+<p><b>Question:</b> If an IaaS complies with the requirements of the CAA, how can a platform as a service (PaaS)/ software as a service (SaaS) leverage that compliance for confidentiality of their data, assuming they would?
+What are the limits?</p>

 <p><b>Answer:</b> A PaaS/SaaS can leverage the CAA as follows:</p>
 <ul>